-Historically, as the concept of lattice bookkeeping was being developed, to be back compatible with existing programs, calls to bookkeeping routines were added to calculational routines such as the tracking routine track1 and the routine for calculating the linear transfer map make\mat6.
+Historically, as the code for lattice bookkeeping (§31.6) was being developed calls to bookkeeping routines were added to calculational routines such as the tracking routine track1 and the routine for calculating the linear transfer map make\mat6.
 This "automatic" bookkeeping system is inefficient since there is no good way to keep track of what element attributes have been modified which leads to redundant bookkeeping calculations.
 Eventually, as Bmad developed and became more complicated, it was found that the unnecessary bookkeeping load was generally causing a significant slowdown in program execution time - even in programs where no element attributes were changed.
-To avoid this, an "intelligent" bookkeeping system was developed.
-In order to be back compatible with existing programs, the automatic bookkeeping system is the default.
-However, given the fact that the automatic bookkeeping system has known deficiencies, and given the overhead with maintaining two bookkeeping systems, the current plan is to start phasing out the automatic bookkeeping system sometime in the not-so-far future.
-Thus old programs should be converted to the new system and all new programs should use the new bookkeeping system.
+To avoid this, an "intelligent" bookkeeping system was developed which could be switched on by setting the parameter: